 American Airlines is a part of the Oneworld alliance and partners with all Oneworld carriers, including:

-SriLankan Airlines, Air Berlin, British Airways, Cathay Pacific, S7 Airlines, Iberia, Finnair, LAN Airlines, Qantas Airlines, Qatar Airways, Royal Jordanian Airlines, Japan Airlines, TAM Airlines, and Malaysia Airlines.
+SriLankan Airlines, Air Berlin, British Airways, Cathay Pacific, S7 Airlines, Iberia, Finnair, LATAM Airlines, Qantas Airlines, Qatar Airways, Royal Jordanian Airlines, Japan Airlines, and Malaysia Airlines.

 They also partner with the following additional airlines: